Nitrolaunch/nitrolaunch/docs/plugins/development/gui/api.md

-# GUI Javascript API
+# GUI JavaScript API

-Whenever your plugin is running Javascript code in the GUI (from hooks like `inject_page_script` and `add_dropdown_buttons`), there is an API of functions and objects available to you.
+Whenever your plugin is running JavaScript code in the GUI (from hooks like `inject_page_script` and `add_dropdown_buttons`), there is an API of functions and objects available to you.

 ### `tauriInvoke(command: string, args: any)`